Fairblock/docs/docs/confidential_transfers/technical_overview.md

+## Anonymous Confidential Transfer
+Anonymous Confidential Transfer extends the confidential transfer model by protecting not only the transaction amount, but also the public wallet identity involved in day-to-day transfers.
+In a standard confidential transfer, the amount is encrypted, but the sender and receiver are still represented by their public wallet addresses.
+Anonymous Confidential Transfer separates the confidential account from the public wallet, so users can transfer privately without exposing which EVM address is sending or receiving inside the confidential system.

+The main idea is simple.
+A user holds funds in an anonymous confidential account instead of holding them directly under a visible wallet address.
+This account is identified by an account ID that is independent of the user's public EVM address.
+The user keeps the private keys needed to control and decrypt their own balance locally.
+The chain only stores encrypted balances and public information required to verify that each operation is valid.

+### How the Flow Works
+The lifecycle starts when a user creates or selects an anonymous account.
+This account has its own cryptographic identity inside the confidential system.
+The user can then move supported tokens into the anonymous transfer system.
+The underlying tokens are locked on the EVM side, while the corresponding confidential balance is created inside the anonymous account.
+A deposit is the entry point into the system and may still appear as a public funding action on the EVM chain.
+Once the funds are credited into the anonymous account, activity inside the anonymous system is based on the anonymous account, not on the user's public wallet address.

+When the user wants to send funds, they enter the recipient's anonymous account ID and the transfer amount in the application.
+The amount is encrypted before it is submitted.
+The application also prepares a proof that shows the transfer is valid.
+This proof confirms important facts, such as the sender having enough balance and the transfer preserving the correct amount of value, without revealing the actual balance or transfer amount.

+The transfer request is then submitted through Fairycloak.
+Fairycloak acts as the relay layer for anonymous confidential operations.
+Instead of the user broadcasting every anonymous transfer directly from their own wallet, Fairycloak submits the operation to the EVM contract on the user's behalf.
+This helps keep the user's public wallet address separate from the anonymous transfer activity.
+Fairycloak pays the gas required for these operations and is compensated through the protocol's fee flow.
+Importantly, Fairycloak does not need to know the private transfer amount, cannot change the encrypted balance update, and cannot make an invalid transfer pass verification.

+Once the request reaches the EVM contract, it is passed into the Fairblock confidentiality flow.
+Fairyport carries the request between the EVM chain and FairyRing.
+Fairyport is responsible for moving the request and response messages across chains.
+It does not decide whether a transfer is valid, does not control user funds, and does not gain access to the hidden amount.
+Its role is transportation and coordination between the connected chain and FairyRing.

+FairyRing performs the confidential execution.
+It verifies the proof attached to the transfer request and updates the encrypted balances if the transfer is valid.
+The sender's encrypted balance is reduced and the recipient's encrypted balance is increased, but the plaintext amounts are never published onchain.
+The recipient can later decrypt their own balance locally using their own keys.

+After FairyRing processes the request, a response is returned to the EVM side through Fairyport.
+The EVM contract updates the state of the anonymous transfer request accordingly.
+From the user's perspective, the result is a private transfer between anonymous accounts.
+Public observers can see that protocol activity happened, but they do not see the transferred amount or a direct sender and receiver wallet pair for the anonymous transfer.

+### Withdrawals from Anonymous Accounts
+Users can also withdraw from an anonymous account back to a public EVM address.
+A withdrawal intentionally converts part of the private balance back into public tokens.
+The user prepares a withdrawal request and a proof showing that the anonymous account has enough balance.
+Fairycloak relays the request, FairyRing verifies the proof and debits the encrypted balance, and the EVM contract releases the corresponding tokens to the chosen destination address.

+The withdrawal destination is public because the tokens are being released on a public EVM chain.
+This is an important distinction.
+Anonymous Confidential Transfer protects activity inside the confidential system, but a withdrawal creates a public onchain payment to the selected address.
+Users and applications should treat withdrawals as the point where value exits the anonymous layer and becomes visible again on the destination chain.

+### Role of Fairycloak
+Fairycloak is the user-facing relay layer for anonymous confidential transfers.
+Its main purpose is to prevent routine anonymous operations from being directly tied to the user's public wallet transactions.
+It receives user-authorized requests, submits them to the EVM contract, and handles the gas payment for relayed operations.

+Fairycloak improves privacy and usability at the same time.
+Users do not need to manage gas for every anonymous transfer, and public observers do not see the user's wallet submitting each private operation.
+Fairycloak is still not trusted with the user's funds or secrets.
+The actual validity of each operation is enforced by cryptographic proofs and by the contracts that process them.

+### Role of Fairyport
+Fairyport connects the EVM side of the system with FairyRing.
+For anonymous confidential transfers, it carries requests from the EVM contract to FairyRing and returns the result back to the EVM contract.
+This allows the EVM chain to remain the user's familiar settlement environment while FairyRing provides the confidential execution layer.

+Fairyport is a relayer, not a decision maker.
+It cannot create valid transfers by itself, cannot decrypt private balances, and cannot alter the result of a transfer without detection.
+The protocol relies on verified messages and contract checks, while Fairyport provides the communication path needed to complete the flow.

+### Privacy and Control
+Anonymous Confidential Transfer is designed around three practical privacy goals.
+First, transfer amounts remain encrypted.
+Second, the sender and recipient inside the anonymous transfer system are represented by anonymous account IDs rather than public wallet addresses.
+Third, relayed execution through Fairycloak reduces the visible link between a user's wallet and their anonymous transfer activity.

+Control remains with the user.
+The user keeps the keys needed to access and decrypt their own confidential balance.
+The protocol verifies transfers without exposing the private financial details behind them.
+If compliance controls are enabled for a deployment, specific anonymous accounts can be restricted according to the application's policy without exposing all user balances or weakening confidentiality for the entire system.

 ## Architectural Components
 ### FairyRing: Confidentiality Provider
 FairyRing operates as a dedicated confidentiality execution layer.
 Its core logic is implemented as CosmWasm contracts that maintain a confidential ledger of encrypted balances per account and per asset.
 These contracts process confidential transactions based on ZK proof verification and lightweight homomorphic addition/subtraction, ensuring that all balance updates are internally consistent while never exposing the underlying amounts.